jaychan-hep/US-ATLAS-Campfire-ML-Tutorial/README.md

 ## Hadns-on tutorial on Machine Learning for USATLAS Campfire

 There are two notebooks in this repository, one being the exercise notbook (`intro_NN.ipynb`), one being the solution (`intro_NN_solution.ipynb`).
 It is encouraged to run the exercise first before looking at the solution.
+Note that if you would like to dive more into details and more advanced topics on machine learning, please attend the US ATLAS Machine Learning Training Program.

+The US ATLAS Machine Learning Training Program 2024: details coming soon!

+The US ATLAS Machine Learning Training Program 2023: https://indico.cern.ch/event/1264566/

 ### Environment requirement